vpapp-team/frontend/README.md

 ## Are there docs?

-The documentation can be found in the docs folder. (html & md)
+The documentation will be found in the docs folder. (html & md)
-I hope it's up-to-date.
+Currently they aren't available.

 ## When is it finished?